SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 $ prog1 &
 ```
 > &nbsp;&nbsp;&nbsp;&nbsp;The purpose of “&” is to tell your shell to run your program in background without blocking your shell.
 So, although *prog1* is immediately blocked by semaphore, your shell is still alive for you to continue entering commands.
+You can use *ipcs* command to list the IPC resources you own.
+> If you want to delete the semaphore manually, you can use *icprm sem semid*, where semid is the semaphore id listed by ipcs.

 ### Next, please run
 ```sh